 Blocks are the base for every page

 Blocks are the base for every page.
 Columns and elements can only be added to a page if there is a block on the page to put them in.
-In this article, you'll learn how you can add blocks and manage them.
+In this article, you'll learn how to add blocks and manage them.

 💡 Want to learn how blocks relate to the other Foleon components?
-Read all about it in our article Pages, blocks, columns, and elements.
+Read more in our article Pages, blocks, columns, and elements.

 How to add a block to your page